XiugeChen/Short-Text-Tweets-Geolocation-Identification/README.md

 * Project 2 of [COMP30027](https://handbook.unimelb.edu.au/subjects/comp30027) (Machine Learning) at the University of Melbourne, 2019 Sem1.

-* Predict the geolocation of tweets, using mainly tf-idf features and linear SVM.
+* A simplification of the more general problem of geotagging, automatically identifies the location from which a textual message was sent, as one of four Australian cities.
+Using mainly tf-idf features and linear SVM.

 * [Project specification](project_specification.pdf)